Sheikh Fazle Noor Taposh: Complicity in BDR mutiny

+Corruption and money laundering allegations

+Taposh had been the main sponsor of Modhumoti Bank, which began its operations in 2013.
+The source of the funds was said to be from "Tungipara Fisheries", which were reportedly of dubious origin.
+The purchase of Modhumoti Bank shares catapulted Taposh into the category of the country's super-rich.
+He serves as a director at the bank.

+Soon after becoming the mayor for DSCC in 2020, Taposh signed an agreement with Modhumoti Bank to handle all DSCC's financial transactions.
+He reportedly pressured DSCC to transfer a significant portion of its fixed deposits and current transactions to the bank.
+Under his leadership, six booths of the bank were also established within DSCC offices while excluding other banks.

-He has been sued over the custodial death of a BDR carnage accused.
-The Anti-Corruption Commission (ACC) is prosecuting him on charges of corruption and money laundering of over 539 crore taka.
-The investigation of the Anti-Corruption Commission (ACC) has revealed that both Sheikh Fazle Noor Taposh and his wife Afrin Taposh have adopted illegal methods to whiten the earned black money.
+In January 2025, Bangladesh's Anti-Corruption Commission (ACC) charged him with corruption and money laundering of over 539 crore taka.
+The investigation of the Anti-Corruption Commission (ACC) has revealed that both Sheikh Fazle Noor Taposh and his wife, Afrin Taposh, have adopted illegal methods to launder the earned black money.
 They also found evidence of his wife amassing hundreds of crores of taka illegally.

+Complicity in Shapla Square massacre

+After the July Uprising in 2024, the International Crimes Tribunal set up a probe into the 2013 crackdown and massacre at Shapla Square.
+The probed named Taposh as a co-accused along with her aunt, the then Prime Minister Sheikh Hasina as the person who directly ordered the massacre.

 Policies

 Taposh called for the trial of Mahfuz Anam for supporting the military-backed caretaker government.
 He has criticized the Rapid Action Battalion over extrajudicial killings.